-1 The artificial languages, Esperanto and Ido, very wisely restrict their moods to the number of two besides the indicative, namely what may be called a desiderative, in Esp. ending in $\cdot u$, in Ido in $\cdot ez$, e.g. venez come, il venez let him come, por ke il venez in order that he may come, and a conditional ending in $\cdot us$: se il venus, me pagus if he came, I should pay.
-Otherwise auxiliaries or adverbs are used: mustas must, povas can, forsan perhaps.
+1 The artificial languages, Esperanto and Ido, very wisely restrict their moods to the number of two besides the indicative, namely what may be called a desiderative, in Esp. ending in -u, in Ido in -ez, e.g. venez come, if venez let him come, por ke il venez in order that he may come, and a conditional ending in -us : se il venus, me pagus if he came, I should pay.
+Otherwise auxiliaries or adverbs are used : mustar must, powas can, forson perhaps.